 In addition to the morning theme talks, a number of workshops and activities are offered in the afternoon.
 This year’s workshops are still coming together, but here are some examples of what has been available in the past:

 Music at IA takes many forms.
-We have always welcomed a surprising number of talented instrumentalists to the conference and their talents are happily exploited in all sorts of times and places.
-The workshop, held every day from 3:30-5:00, is a choir, made up of anyone in the conference who likes to sing.
+A surprising number of talented musicians attend the conference and we happily exploit their talents.
+The Music Workshop, held each day from 3:30 to 5:00, is a choir made up of anyone in the conference who likes to sing.
 Experience is not required, nor is the ability to read music, although experienced music readers are enthusiastically welcomed.
-Traditionally, we sing in chapel every morning, and often appear in the IA Follies, which is an all-conference talent show.
+Traditionally, the choir sings in the chapel every morning and we often appear in the IA Follies, our all-conference talent show.

 Art Barn Workshop

-Yoga and morning stretch classes are designed for beginners all the way up to experts.
-All are welcome to attend!
-Lisa’s classes will combine a warming flow with strengthening poses to open the heart and mind and deeply rejuvenating restorative poses to inspire profound listening and a fresh perspective.
-Classes also include deep relaxation, aromatherapy and meditation.
+Lisa Weinert’s Yoga Workshop is open to all bodies and abilities.
+She says, “I combine a warming flow with strengthening poses to open the heart and mind and deeply rejuvenating restorative poses to inspire profound listening and a fresh perspective.”
+The workshop also includes deep relaxation, aromatherapy, and meditation.